Why is newly galvanized steel rusting, did the galvanizer not coat the whole part?

 Seal welding prevents cleaning and flux solutions from entering the gap.
 When these solutions are prevented from entering the gap, rust bleeding will not occur.
 It is important to ensure seal welds are complete and without imperfections or pinholes.
 Imperfections or pinholes in the seal weld can allow moisture to penetrate the gap and become trapped inside the sealed area.
 This creates a safety hazard to galvanizing personnel due to explosive forces that can develop in the sealed area as the steel reaches the galvanizing temperature.
 When the enclosed area is greater than 16 square inches, it is recommended to vent the structure per ASTM A385.

 The designer and fabricator are responsible for notifying the galvanizer when they plan to galvanize pieces with overlapping or contacting surfaces.
 The galvanizer is not responsible for ensuring small gaps have been seal welded or for repairing damage due to rust bleeding.

 You can assure your customer the entire structure was galvanized, and explain rust bleeding from overlapping or contacting surfaces is easily remedied.
 The stains can be removed from galvanized steel by rinsing with water and scrubbing with a nylon brush.

-Rust bleeding can be stopped at the source by sealing the overlapping or contacting surfaces.
-When the electrolyte (in this case, the solution created by cleaning or flux solutions mixing with water) is prevented from entering the area, the corrosion halts, Sealing can be accomplished with materials such as caulking or epoxy coatings.
+The good news is after cleaning, rust bleeding can be further prevented at the source by sealing the overlapping or contacting surfaces.
+When the electrolyte (in this case, the solution created by cleaning or flux solutions mixing with water) is prevented from entering the area, the corrosion halts, Sealing can be accomplished with materials such as silicone caulking or epoxy coatings.
 This prevents water from penetrating the gaps and mixing with the anhydrous cleaning or flux crystals.
 These coatings also prevent rust from exiting the gaps.